yogeshwaran01/instagramy/README.md

 - This Package not scrap all the posts of given hash-tag and location it only scrapes the top 60 - 72 posts.

 <!-- Conclution -->

+## Disclaimer

+If you send the huge request to the Instagram with session id Instagram may ban you.
+I am not responsible for any misuse or damage caused by this program.

 ## License